 Proceeds support hands-on world music and dance programming for San Diego students in schools underserved by the arts.

 About the Al-Salam Ensemble

-The Al-Salam (“Peace”) Ensemble was formed in 2018 by five musicians: Fouad Sawa (oud), Matthew Younan (ney), Majid Toma (violin), Khalil Lulu (accordion), and Hector Delgado (tablah).
+The Al-Salam (“Peace”) Ensemble was formed in 2018 by five musicians: Fouad Sawa (oud), Matthew Younan (ney), Majid Toma (violin), Khalil Lulu (accordion), and Hector Delgado (tabla).
 The ensemble performs throughout Southern California, connecting Arab Americans and other communities through music.